peopleware/openapi/resource/relations.md

 When performing a search for an entity, the following criteria can be used:

 - `discriminator`: filter on specific types of entities
-- `exact`: filter exact, the given term must match exactly one in the `exact` field, used for business keys, identifiers, custom references, ...
+- `exact`: filter exact, the given term must match exactly one in the `exact` fields, used for business keys, identifiers, custom references, ...
 - `fuzzy`: a contains search, the given term must appear as part of a member of the `fuzzy` field, used for names, descriptions, ...